mobify/descript/README.md

 });
 ```

-To get scripts within a specific container, use the `get` function:
+To get scripts within a specific container, use the `get` function, which returns a wrapped set of scripts:

 ```js
 var $urgentScripts = descript.get('urgent');